Criminal Background Check — Country Guide

 Key Notes

-- • Mailed requests to the FBI can take 12–16 weeks — plan accordingly
+- • Mailed requests directly to the FBI can take 12–16 weeks — plan accordingly

-- • US citizens abroad: submit via the FBI international offices (see FBI official website)
+- • US citizens abroad: submit directly to the FBI rather than a U.S. channeler path (see FBI official website)

 Canada